Local Council Fines

 Frequently Asked Questions

-A local council fine is a penalty notice issued by a council for local offences such as parking restrictions, clearways, and signed local road rules.
+A local council fine is a penalty notice issued by a council for local offences such as parking restrictions, clearways, timed parking, permit zones, or signed local road rules.
+Most drivers see these as parking notices rather than police-issued traffic matters.

-Most parking-related council fines do not carry demerit points, but some road-use offences can have additional consequences depending on the rules.
+Most ordinary parking-related council fines do not carry demerit points.
+Some road-use offences can have different consequences, so check the offence code and do not assume every council-issued notice is points-free.

 Related Guides